-Job Description For Disability Care Employees.
+Job Description For disability services melbourne.
 The job description for disability care workers is to provide assistance and support for people with disabilities.
 Sometimes the workers need to work alone in a small unit or in a respite centre where up to seven different disabled individuals are accommodated on a daily basis.
 However, there are other times that they would be required to work in a setting such as a doctors’ surgery or hospital.
 They are usually employed by state-funded agencies or private companies.
 Each case will have its own unique set of requirements.

 Some disability carers play a very specific role in the organization.
 This could include helping housebound patients or guiding them.
 Other positions available for disability carers include being a personal care assistant for the elderly, an aide for the blind, a live-in companion or a window washer.
 These positions require that the worker has a wide range of skills to assist the individual with daily living.